Kevin France: Research and career

-His work is aimed at exploring the potential for habitable planets to exist beyond the solar system.
+His work is aimed at exploring the potential for habitable planets to exist beyond the Solar System.
 His specific expertise is the observation and modeling of UV spectra of planet-hosting stars, exoplanetary atmospheres, protoplanetary disks, and atomic/molecular spectra from the interstellar medium.
-He is a regular guest observer on Hubble, as well as other ground- and space-based observatories.
+He is a regular guest observer on the Hubble Space Telescope, as well as other ground- and space-based observatories.
 He has authored more than 110 papers in the peer-reviewed astrophysical literature.